Interesterified Soybean Oil vs. Hydrogenated Soybean Oil: What You Need to Know

 What is Hydrogenated Soybean Oil?

-Hydrogenated soybean oil is created by adding hydrogen to liquid vegetable oils, transforming them into solid or semi-solid fats.
-This process can lead to the formation of trans fats, which are known for their negative health impacts, including increased LDL cholesterol levels and a higher risk of heart disease (Mozaffarian et al., 2006).
+Hydrogenated soybean oil is produced through hydrogenation, a process that adds hydrogen to the oil to convert liquid fats into solid or semi-solid forms.
+This process can result in the formation of trans fats, which are associated with numerous health risks, including increased levels of LDL (bad) cholesterol and decreased levels of HDL (good) cholesterol (Source: PMC).

 Conclusion